smartcontractkit/chainlink/.changeset/itchy-bugs-clean.md

 "chainlink": minor
 ---

-Added a finalizer component to the TXM to mark transactions as finalized #internal
+Introduced finalized transaction state.
+Added a finalizer component to the TXM to mark transactions as finalized. #internal